W8TERM3LON/Scammer_Spammer/README.md

     - Take a look at his repo [here](https://github.com/engineer-man/youtube/tree/master/033)

-    - Watch his video if you need help on getting the URL and form parameters.
+    - Watch his video if you need help on getting the URL and form data.
 Start watching [here](https://youtu.be/UtNYzv8gLbs?t=40)